gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 </svg>
 ```

-Simple, and I can get it looking nice with just a couple css rules:
+Simple, and I can get it looking nice with just a couple CSS rules:

 ```css
 chart__content{